livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 For any component that references terms from this file:

-- If an input claims a type, domain, identity, or author that cannot be resolved under the repository’s defined structures, the input is invalid.
+- If an input claims a type, domain, identity, or author that cannot be resolved under the repository's defined structures, the input is invalid.
 - Invalid inputs are rejected, they are not partially applied.
 - Rejection must not create new persisted graph objects.